arioanindito/FinalTask/README.md

 In order to run the project, please change the string connection to your own server.
 (I'm using SQLEXPRESS)

 I uploaded my updated database within this project, under the name **Ario_Final.bak**
 Please restore my backup database to your database server.
-It contains all the necessery data such as User Role, User Database, seed, etc.
+It contains all the necessery data such as User Role, User Database, seed, picture, etc.
 In case you could not restore the database, i have provided migration but without data seeding.
 So you should put the essential data manually.
 Essential data:
-1. Role Table : Admin, User.
+1. Role Table
-2. User Table: AdminOne with Admin Role, User with Uer Role.
+   RoleId = 1, RoleName = Admin; RoleId = 2, RoleName = User
+2. Users Table
+   UserId = 1, UserName = AdminOne, Password = Admin, RoleId = 1
+   UserId = 2, UserName = User, Password = User, RoleId = 2

 The project consists of four pages.
 1. Book Overview